Modifying Child Support

-In Minnesota, children are eligible to receive support until they are 18 or until they graduate from high school, whichever comes later (but under age 20), or by reason of physical or mental condition is incapable of self-support.
+In Minnesota, children are eligible to receive support until they are 18 or until they graduate from high school, whichever comes later (but under age 20), unless they are incapable of self-support by reason of physical or mental condition.
 Both parents have an obligation to contribute to the support of their children if they are able.
 The result?
 Many parents end up paying or receiving child support for many years.

 Over time, their financial situations change.
-Parents get promoted to higher-paying jobs, take pay cuts or lose their jobs.
-Healthcare situations change as well.
+Parents get promoted to higher paying jobs, take pay cuts or lose their jobs.
+Health care situations change as well.
 The costs of insurance change, and it costs more or less to insure a child.
+The law might change too.
+For example, on August 1, 2018, the parenting time adjustment changed, which resulted in many cases qualifying for modification.
 These changes can all impact the amount of support calculated by the Minnesota child support guidelines.

 If you have experienced a change of circumstances that may affect the amount of child support you pay or receive, the attorneys at Mack & Santana Law Offices, P.C., can help.
 Our Twin Cities area law firm is dedicated to helping families achieve favorable results in family law matters.
 We take strategic and swift action to protect our clients’ interests when a child support modification is necessary.

-Contact Mack & Santana Law Offices, P.C., by calling our Minneapolis law office at 612-200-2822 or our Prior Lake law office at 952-314-2617to speak with our Minneapolis child support modification lawyers.
+Contact Mack & Santana Law Offices, P.C., by calling our Minneapolis law office at 612-426-7141 or our Prior Lake law office at 952-314-2617 to speak with our Minneapolis child support modification lawyers.